ryanfaerman/house-hunter/README.md

  * Adding Properties
  * Map View Intent
  * Landscape interfaces
- * Filtering & Sorting
+ * Filtering & Sorting, these are properly toggelable
- * Long touch on listview jumps to map
+ * Long touch on listview deletes with a confirmation
+ * Zillow Integration

 ## Usage Guidelines